 Have you heard the slogan ‘This Girl Can’?
 Chances are, you probably have.
-Sport England’s marketing campaign to get more women into sport has been one of the most successful campaigns of the year.
+Created by FCB Inferno, Sport England’s marketing campaign to get more women into sport has been one of the most successful campaigns of the year.

 Just look at the #ThisGirlCan hashtag on Twitter to see the lasting impact the campaign has had since launching in January 2015.
 The social reach has exceeded 23million.